ferryjul/fairCORELS/README.md

 Email contact: <jferry@laas.fr>

+Note that we released a new version of this module, named [FairCORELSV2](https://github.com/ferryjul/fairCORELSV2), integrating advanced pruning techniques to efficiently explore the search space of fair rule lists.

 ## References

 This repository contains the implementation of the method introduced in the paper [Learning fair rule lists](https://arxiv.org/abs/1909.03977):